 TechZerg is reader supported.
 When you purchase through links on our site, we may earn a commission.

 SMH on Facebook means “shaking my head.”
 The acronym SMH is often used on social media platforms like Facebook to express disbelief, disagreement, or disapproval.
-Others use SMH on Facebook is to express dissatisfaction or embarrassment with something.
+Others use SMH on Facebook to express dissatisfaction or embarrassment with something.
 It can be used as an emoji or as text.
 Shaking my head is a gesture of disapproval.
 It is often used in response to a post or comment on Facebook.

 SMH has been used both in the English language and in other languages to express a variety of emotions, including anger, frustration, sarcasm, or irony.